-As a consequence of the new law, the sponsorship application for a partner visa would need to be passed before an applicant could proceed to apply for the visa application.
-This therefore would potentially affect onshore applicant’s ability to control when they could make a valid application.
+- As a consequence of the new law, the sponsorship application for a Partner Visa would need to be approved before an applicant could proceed to apply for the partner visa application.

 When will the changes take place?

 - It is anticipated that the Act will come into effect latest by 11th June 2019.

 - This is because the Act will come into effect on a day ‘fixed by proclamation’ or if this date is not proclaimed within 6 months of the date of Royal Assent (10 December 2018), the day after that date.
 No commencement proclamation has been made yet.